Last Updated on April 15, 2021

 For some after-lunch activity, make your way out of the city to Umstead State Park for hiking.
 Umstead hosts some of our favorite trails in the area, but we especially love the Multi-Use Trail that leads to chainsaw art.

-We also recommend biking the Art to Heart trail that begins at the North Carolina Museum of Art.
+We also recommend biking the Art to Heart trail that begins at the North Carolina Museum of Art (one of the city’s best museums).
 You can also pop over to surrounding Wake County towns like Cary, Holly Springs, or some of our Research Triangle favorites!

 Jacksonville and Camp Lejeune are home to the beautifully constructed Lejeune Memorial Gardens.
 Many folks may first come here to serve but more than a few stick around and come back to this lovely part of Eastern North Carolina.